Some Centrelink payments form part of the recipient’s taxable income.

 - Youth Allowance, if the person is over 16 years old.

-FTB(A), FTB(B) and Rent Assistance are generally not included in taxable income.
+Family Tax Benefit Part A, Family Tax Benefit Part B, and Rent Assistance are generally not included in taxable income.

 Advice from a lawyer or accountant should be obtained on this complex area if any problems arise.